shopware/shopware/src/Docs/_new/2-internals/4-plugins/080-plugin-migrations.md

 ## Overview

-By default, the Shopware platform is looking for migration files in a folder called `Migration` inside of your plugin root directory.
+By default, the Shopware platform is looking for migration files in a directory called `Migration` relative to your plugin's base class.

 ```
 └── plugins
     └── PluginMigrationExample
+        └── src
-        ├── Migration
+            ├── Migration/
             │   └── Migration1546422281ExampleDescription.php
             └── PluginMigrationExample.php
 ```
 *File structure*

-As you can see there is one file in the `Migration` directory.
+As you can see there is one file in the `src/Migration` directory.
 Below you find a break down of what each part means.

 | File Name Snippet       | Meaning                                                   |
 |-------------------------|-----------------------------------------------------------|